IHE/ITI.mCSD/input/pagecontent/volume-1.md

    mechanism.

-8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not of the strict parent-child type represented by Organization.partOf.
+8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical (i.e. represented by Organization.partOf).
 These relationships may indicate an electronic routing path to other organizations that cannot be reached directly.

 The capabilities detailed in this profile support consumer-centric